Robust and Fast Decoding of High-Capacity Color QR Codes for Mobile Applications: Introduction

 The other is \textit{chromatic distortion}: For monochrome QR codes, a simple thresholding method is adequate to recover the color since there are only two colors between which the chromatic contrast is often high.
 However, color recovery for color QR codes, which may consist of 4, 8, or even 16 colors, becomes nontrivial due to chromatic distortion.
 We characterize the chromatic distortion of color QR codes in three different forms based on their physical or optical causes, see Fig. \ref{fig:inter} for illustration:

-\begin{itemize} \item \textbf{Cross-channel interference (CCI)}.
-Colorants in each channel tend to interfere with the colorants in other channels \cite{blasinski2013per}, see Fig. \ref{fig:cci}.
+{ \begin{itemize} \item \textbf{Cross-channel interference (CCI)}.
+Printing colorants (i.e., C, M and Y colorant layers) tend to interfere with the captured image channels (i.e., R, G and B channels) \cite{blasinski2013per}, see Fig. \ref{fig:cci}.
 CCI scatters the distribution of each color, and thus leads to difficulties in differentiating one color from the others;